|Here you will find

 We then did some example to help reinforce our learning.

-We reviewed the concept of object (a thing) and material
+We reviewed the concept of object and material.
+We then

 looked at a picture of a tent.
 We discussed that the object is a tent,